danilo01arrudal/Exated-Documentation/rhel/Virtualization/INSTALL.md

         virt-host-validate

 ###### Enabling IOMMU Manually
-For Intel, boot the machine, and append intel_iommu=on to the end of the GRUB_CMDLINE_LINUX line in the grub configuration file.
+For Intel, boot the machine, and append intel_iommu=on to the end of the GRUB_CMDLINE_LINUX line in the grub configuration file

-        vi /etc/default/grub
-        ...
-        GRUB_CMDLINE_LINUX="nofb splash=quiet console=tty0 ... intel_iommu=on
-        ...

-###### Refresh the grub.cfg file and reboot the host for these changes to take effect:
         grubby --update-kernel=ALL --args="intel_iommu=on"
         reboot